 You wish to create scalable processes capable of accommodating business growth without like increases in complexity and expense.
 You're creating operating leverage that maximizes margin with revenue growth.

 Value creation in the modern era requires serious attention to technology capabilities.
-You're not simply replacing antiquated systems—you're implementing integrated technology platforms that enhance decision-making, customer service, and operation efficiency.
+You're not simply replacing antiquated systems—you're implementing integrated technology platforms that enhance decision-making, customer service, and operational efficiency.

 Enterprise resource planning (ERP) applications form the bedrock of operating improvement initiatives.
-These systems bring together financial management, inventory management, customer relationship management, and operation reporting into integrated systems providing real-time visibility into business performance.
+These systems bring together financial management, inventory management, customer relationship management, and operational reporting into integrated systems, providing real-time visibility into business performance.

 Supply chain improvements generally generate some of the fastest and longest-lasting value creation opportunities.
 You're looking at every aspect of how materials are being bought by the company, managed through inventory, and delivered to customers in terms of products or services.